 - 1. The manufacturing process of FOAMGLAS® products, composed of multiple steps:

 - melting of the glass components,

 - cooling and milling,

 - addition of additives and milling,

-- · foaming and annealing,
+- foaming and annealing,

 - packing.

-- All incoming flows (energy consumption, water consumption, packaging, and infrastructure) and all outgoing flows (emissions in the air, soil, water and wastes) during the manufacturing process,
+- All incoming flows (energy consumption, water consumption, packaging, and infrastructure), as well as all outgoing flows (emissions to air, soil, water and wastes) during the manufacturing process,

 - 3. The transport of products between the plant located in the Czech Republic and Tessenderlo in Belgium,

-- The production and transport of packaging (raw material extraction, transportation to manufacturing plant, manufacturing, and transport to FOAMGLAS®).
+- 4. The production and transport of packaging (raw material extraction, transportation to manufacturing plant, manufacturing, and transport to FOAMGLAS®).